nirmata/kube-static-egress-ip/README.md

     cidr: 4.2.2.2/32
 ```

-Spec consit of one or more `rule`'s.
-Each rule defines below"
+Spec consists of one or more `rule`'s.
+Each rule defines the following"
-- service-name: name of the kubernetes service, whose endpoint pods are choosen for which this rule applies
+- service-name: kubernetes service whose selected pods are the traffic source
-- cidr: rule to applied when selectio pod sends traffic to desintation matching this cidr
+- cidr: the desitination address for the egress traffic from the selected pods
-- egressip: ip to which traffic should be SNAT hence providing static egress IP
+- egressip: IP address to which traffic should be SNAT, hence providing a static egress IP

 Please modify provided [example](./config/example1.yaml) example manifest as per your setup to try out.

 ## Goals

-- We intend to provide a generic solution that works across the CNI's like Flannel, Weave, Calico etc
+- a generic solution that works across popular CNI's like Flannel, Weave, Calico etc
-- Provide a scalable solution where the role of Gateway can be spread across more than one node
+- a scalable solution where the role of Gateway can be spread across more than one node
-- Provide a solution that is higly available and resilient to Gateway node failures
+- a solution that is higly available and resilient to node failures
-- Provide fine granularity to choose the set of pods by namespace, service or general label selectors etc in `staticegressip`  resource
+- fine grained controls to choose the set of pods by namespace, service or general label selectors etc in `staticegressip` resource
-- does not compramise egress network policies enforcement
+- no compromise to egress network policies enforcement
-- nodes that take the persona of Gateway can be automatically selected by leader election and does not require operators involvement
+- automatically selection of node Gateway role, via leader election, which does not require manual involvement

 ## Status